tonethar/24-procedural-flowers/README.md

 - `FlowerPetal` interface

 ### v5
-- Multiple flowers with random starting values
+- Periodically spawned flowers with random starting values
+- Click on canvas to create a new flower